pierre-rouleau/pel/doc/pel-manual.rst

 Key Bindings Documentation
 --------------------------

-PEL comes with a set of tables listing and describing both the **standard GNU Emacs** commands and key bindings for a given type of activity along with the extra commands provided by PEL.
+PEL comes with a set of tables listing and describing:

+- the **standard GNU Emacs** commands and key bindings for a given type of activity,
+- the commands and key bindings provided by PEL for the same type of activity,
+- the commands and key bindings for commands provided by external packages that PEL supports and can download and install.

 These tables are inside PDF documents.
+They are listed in the `PDF Document Tables`_ below.

+   PEL provides a set of key bindings that open you local copy of the file (or the Github-hosted copy) inside most key prefixes.
+For example to open your local copy of the `Search and Replace`_ PDF file that describes the search and replace features available under Emacs type ``<f11> s <f1>``.
+   To open the same file but from the Github site prefix these keys with ``C-u``.

 See the `PDF Documentation`_ section for more info on why these are PDF files.
 The format of these files makes them something between a set of quick-sheets and a full blown manual.